Here’s a question I get asked a lot as a therapist:

 - When we assume responsibility for things beyond our control, we set ourselves up for unnecessary frustration, disappointment, and resentment.

-When you stop expecting to be able to make someone feel better, you can start taking real steps to connect with them in a heartfelt way and become genuinely supportive.
+When you stop expecting to be able to make someone feel better, you can start taking real steps to connect with them in a heartfelt way and be genuinely supportive.

-And even if you fail completely to help the other person—or have no interest in doing so—skills like self-validation and reflective listening will help you stay calm and effective instead of reactive and impulsive in the face of other people’s bad moods.
+And even if you fail completely to help the other person—or have no interest in doing so—skills like emotional validation and reflective listening will help you stay calm and effective instead of reactive and impulsive in the face of other people’s bad moods.